textpattern/textpattern.github.io/setup/multi-site-installation.md

 A multi-site installation can be suitable if:

 * You have multiple websites/domains hosted on the same server and want to update them all easily and efficiently.
-* You want to keep your admin area separate from your public site and all config infos private.
+* You want to keep your admin area separate from your public site and all config settings private.
 This is also suitable for single sites.
-* You want to use a custom login address for the admin area.
+* You want to use a custom login URL for the admin area.
 * You work with theme templates as files and want to keep your templates and assets for each site separate from the Textpattern installation, for example to manage your sites as separate repositories using a versioning system (see [Alternative multi-site scenarios](#alternative-multi-site-scenarios)).
 * You run multiple sites with different versions of Textpattern, or experiment with several versions of Textpattern (see [Alternative multi-site scenarios](#alternative-multi-site-scenarios)).

-If none of the above apply, follow the instructions for installing a regular [Textpattern installation](/installation/).
+If none of the above apply, follow the instructions for installing a single-site [Textpattern installation](/installation/).

 ## Additional system requirements

-In addition to the regular [Textpattern CMS system requirements](https://textpattern.com/about/119/system-requirements), your web host must support:
+In addition to the regular [Textpattern CMS system requirements](https://textpattern.com/about/system-requirements), your web server must support:

-- **the creation of subdomains**, e.g. `www.example.com` and `admin.example.com` and point them to directories.
-Most web hosts provide a means of managing domains and subdomains through their control panel.
-For self-managed hosts that offer root access, you can create your own virtual hosts (see @@creating virtual hosts@@).
+- **the creation of subdomains**, e.g. `www.example.com` and `admin.example.com` and assign them to directories.
+Many web hosts provide a means of managing domains and subdomains through their control panel.
+For self-managed hosts that offer root access, you can create your own virtual hosts (see creating virtual hosts).
-- **symbolic links** (soft links).
-Symbolic links, also called symlinks, cannot be transferred via FTP, however even if your host doesn't provide an SSH connection, the multi-site installer will attempt to (re)create the symbolic links.
-If this fails, you may still be able to create the symlinks manually via your host's control panel.
+- **symbolic links**.
+Symbolic links, also called soft links or symlinks, cannot typically be transferred via SFTP.
+If your host doesn't provide an SSH connection, the multi-site installer will attempt to (re)create the required symbolic links.
+If this fails, you will need to create the symlinks manually.
+This can often be done via your host's control panel.
 Consult your host as necessary.

 ## Installing Textpattern

-1. Ensure your web server meets the above [system requirements](#extra-system-requirements).
+1. Ensure your web server meets or exceeds the [Textpattern system requirements](#extra-system-requirements).
-2. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.
+2. [Download](https://textpattern.com/download) the latest Textpattern `.tar.gz` archive.
 3. Unpack the downloaded archive file in a directory on your local drive.
 4. Open an SSH connection to your server and transfer the unpacked file tree to the web root on your webserver (see [Transferring files via SSH](#)).
-If your host does not permit SSH access, upload the files via (S)FTP.
+If your host does not permit SSH access, upload the files via SFTP.
 Don't worry if you receive an error that the symlinks could not be transferred; the multi-site installer will (re)create these later.

 These instructions only need to be followed once, or when updating Textpattern at a later date.
 Use the following instructions for each site in your multi-site installation.